glesys/butler-audit/README.md

 ### Initiator resolver

+A default "initiator resolver" is registered in the [ServiceProvider](src/ServiceProvider.php).

-Set a "initiator resolver" for your application to avoid setting initiator manually for every audit call.
+Your application can have its own resolver to avoid setting initiator manually for every audit call.
 You can still use `initiator()` and `initiatorContext()` to override the values set by the resolver.